Submissions ARE NOW CLOSED for Our 5th season. Thanks so much to everyone who submitted. we hope to announce selections in july!

 While we currently only program short films, we will consider the right feature film on occasion as well.
 Please email firstname.lastname@example.org for more information.

 Art is difficult.
 Filmmaking is difficult and expensive.
 Wandering Reel believes that great art should be affirmed and that conscious independent filmmakers should be rewarded for their work and encouraged to continue making meaningful cinema.
-At the end of each season, our "Pangaea" award will be presented to the film our audience, curators and programmers feel speaks best to the theme of bringing the world together through the power of cinema.
+At the end of each season, our "Pangaea" award will be presented to the film our world renowned Jury feel speaks best to the theme of bringing the world together through the power of cinema.
 We also recognize films in a number of other categories including "Curator's Choice" and "Audience Impact" awards.
 Winners will receive special recognition on our website and at our end of season screening in Los Angeles, CA.

 You can take a look at last year's winners here.